What is the Research & Development (R&D) tax credit?

 Other supports for research and development activities

-Limited Companies in Ireland have great support networks and grants available.
+Limited Companies in Ireland have great government startup support available.
 If you are thinking about starting a business in Ireland, we are happy to help you get set up.
 We can take care of everything from company formation to looking after your Corporation tax return.

 We go through some great supports available to you below.
 These organisations offer a number of direct support mechanisms including employment and training grants.
 They work closely with Startups to ensure you have the facilities, resources and supports needed to establish and expand your R&D operations.

 Enterprise Ireland is a government agency that assists the development of Irish Startups that are exporting, or have the potential to do so.
+They also offer support for starting a new business.
 They provide direct R&D support to Startups and also promote industry and higher education institutes collaboration.

 They provide a variety of grantsincluding innovation partnerships, R&D fund grants, technical feasibility grants, and innovation vouchers.